 Can I major in Ornithology?

 Cornell doesn’t offer a specific ornithology major, but many majors are bird-relevant; these include Biology, Environment & Sustainability, Animal Sciences, Science and Technology Studies, and more.
 Although none of these majors are specifically bird-focused, students may choose an area of focus and select from Cornell’s many ornithology-related classes.

 There is also a growing need for design, computer, and math savvy students interested in birds to help solve technological and analytical challenges in ornithology.
 Students majoring in Biometry and Statistics, Computer Science, and Information Science work with the Lab and also make major contributions to ornithology.

 What kinds of bird-related research, work-study, or other job opportunities are available for undergraduates?

 Dozens, or maybe even hundreds!
 They vary a bit from year to year, but there are always lab, office, and field jobs available.
 Often you’ll learn about these opportunities by word of mouth, so be proactive about finding one that’s right for you.
 Your professors are a good starting point, and may even be looking for student researchers themselves.
 Asking around about jobs is a great way to find a position.
 The more people you contact about bird-related jobs, the more likely you are to find an open position that meets your expectations.

-Check our Undergraduate Jobs and Funding page for more advice and suggestions.
-Also keep an eye on the Cornell Lab’s main Job Opportunities page.
+Check the Cornell student employment lists in Workday and search for “ornithology.”
 If you don’t find anything you like, check back later; new positions become available periodically.
 But always remember that networking is the best way to find a student job at the Lab — we often create jobs to match the student who is looking for one.